bitSheriff/norsevpn/README.md

 A linux NordVPN GUI client

 **Disclaimer**
-> The developers do not stand in any relation to [nordVPN](https://nordvpn.com).
+> The developers do not stand in any affiliated relation to [nordVPN](https://nordvpn.com), it is not verified or supported by nordVPN.
-> Further no code from nordVPN is used, this application is just build on the [cli-client](https://nordvpn.com/de/download/linux/).
+> Further no code from nordVPN is used, this application is just wrapped around the [cli-client](https://nordvpn.com/de/download/linux/).

 ------